On the global existence for the modified Camassa-Holm equation via the inverse scattering method: Introduction and main result

 Finally, the letter $C$ will be used to denote universal positive constants which may vary from line to line.
-We also use the notation $A\lesssim B$ to denote the bound of the form $A \leqslant CB$.
 To emphasize the implied constant to depend on some parameter $\alpha$, we shall indicate this by $C(\alpha)$.